 - Computing Services

 - Student Services

 Individuals so notified shall immediately respond, meeting for the purpose of determining the extent of damages, recovery activities, relocation needs, and public information needs that are immediately required.

-Each department listed above will ensure that contact information on file with DPS is current.
+Each department listed above will ensure that contact information on file with UA Little Rock Police Department is current.

-When it is suspected that hazardous materials or chemicals are involved, DPS shall notify the Environmental Health & Safety (EHS) office.
+When it is suspected that hazardous materials or chemicals are involved, UA Little Rock Police Department shall notify the Environmental Health & Safety (EHS) office.
 All emergency clean-up and recovery activities shall be coordinated by EHS in accordance with the requirements of public authorities.